Mount Hope station: Operation

-The station was built as an infill station on the existing Boston & Providence Railroad circa 1882.

-The outbound building showed "1884" on one of its stones.
+The Boston and Providence Railroad opened through West Roxbury (now part of Boston) in 1834.
+Monterey station was open by 1849.
+It was renamed Mount Hope around 1857.
+A small station building was built on the west side of the tracks just south of Blakemore Street in 1869.

+Construction of a third track between Mount Hope and Hyde Park took place in 1881–82, completing triple-tracking of the line between Boston and Readville.
+A bridge was built at that time to carry Blakemore Street over the tracks to eliminate a grade crossing.
+A stone station building on the west side of the tracks north of Blakemore Street was built in 1884.
+It was designed by the firm of Sturgis and Brigham.
 The station was at railroad level below grade; street access was via sets of stairs.
-The wooden inbound building was built sometime after the outbound building.
-The Boston & Providence Railroad was acquired by the Old Colony Railroad in 1888, which in turn became part of the New York, New Haven and Hartford Railroad in 1893.
-A brief controversy took place over poor station lighting in 1906.
+The Boston and Providence Railroad was acquired in 1888 by the Old Colony Railroad, which in turn became part of the New York, New Haven and Hartford Railroad in 1893.
+A wooden station on the east side of the tracks was built around 1898.

 The station buildings were closed in 1941 or 1942 after World War II started, but trains still served the station.
 The inbound building was demolished after a fire and replaced with a small shelter.
 Ridership declined due to the competing #32 trolley line as well as the general disuse of railroads, but the station was never completely abandoned.
 The NYNH&H folded into Penn Central in 1969, who sold the line and station to the Massachusetts Bay Transportation Authority in 1973.
 Conrail took over Penn Central in 1976 and the Boston & Maine Railroad was contracted to operate the southside commuter lines starting in March 1977, thus marking the sixth operator to run trains to Mount Hope.